NVT Phybridge Case Study

 Unsatisfied with the traditional approach to network design, the Government Agency delayed the project while they searched for an alternative.
 A new system integrator was hired to help overcome their barriers.
 The SI introduced the Agency to Frost & Sullivan’s Modern LAN principles and discussed how this new network design methodology addressed many of the challenges they were facing.
 The Agency immediately recognized the potential but was skeptical that it would work in their environment.

 The SI introduced the Government Agency to NVT Phybridge’s Modern LAN enabling technology to prove the solution.
-NVT Phybridge recommended the Ethernet over Coax (EoC) solution and arranged a free no-obligation proof of concept to prove Modern LAN design and the technology in Agency’s live environment.
-After a few simple setup steps, the CLEER24 (Coax-Leveraged Ethernet Extended Reach) managed switch, with SmartPathPoE™ technology, transformed the existing and reliable Coax infrastructure into a power-packed IP/PoE backbone, capable of supporting the new IP cameras with up to 6,000ft (1,830m) reach – 18Xs farther than standard Ethernet switches.
-The CLEER24’s repeatable, predictable and scalable deployment methodology would ensure that upgrading the 360 sites would be simple and fast.
+NVT Phybridge recommended the Ethernet over Coax (EoC) solution and arranged a free no-obligation proof of concept to prove Modern LAN design and the technology in the Agency’s live environment.
+After a few simple setup steps, the CLEER24 (Coax-Leveraged Ethernet Extended Reach) managed switch transformed the existing and reliable Coax infrastructure into a power-packed IP/PoE backbone, capable of supporting the new IP cameras with up to 6,000ft (1,830m) reach – 18Xs farther than standard Ethernet switches.
+The CLEER24’s repeatable, predictable, and scalable deployment methodology would ensure that upgrading the 360 sites would be simple and fast.

-The Government Agency was impressed with the solution and was confident that Modern LAN design would allow them to achieve a simple, secure and cost-effective upgrade to IP surveillance.
-The customer was completely satisfied as they leveraged Modern LAN principles 2, 3 and 4 to achieve incredible results.
+The Government Agency was impressed with the solution and was confident that Modern LAN design would allow them to achieve a simple, secure, and cost-effective upgrade to IP surveillance.
+The customer was completely satisfied as they leveraged Modern LAN principles to achieve incredible results.

-Principle #2: Create a secure and robust local area network – The Agency established a secure and robust Power over Ethernet backbone for their new IP surveillance system by leveraging their existing and reliable Coax-based infrastructure.
-The CLEER24’s patented SmartPathPoE™ technology allowed the customer to maintain a physically separate and cyber-secure point-to-point IP network for surveillance, ensuring zero disruption and risk to the core network.
+The Agency established a secure and robust Power over Ethernet backbone for its new IP surveillance system by leveraging its existing and reliable Coax-based infrastructure.
+The CLEER24 switch allowed the customer to maintain a physically separate and cyber-secure point-to-point IP network for surveillance, ensuring zero disruption and risk to the core network.

-Principle #3: Use new long-reach PoE innovations to maximize ROI – by leveraging the existing surveillance infrastructure and avoiding an extensive infrastructure overhaul, the Agency reduced their infrastructure costs by over $3 million and accelerated the deployment time by 80%.
+by leveraging the existing surveillance infrastructure and avoiding an extensive infrastructure overhaul, the Agency reduced its infrastructure costs by over $3 million and accelerated the deployment time by 80%.

-Principle #4: Modernize to IP using IoTG environmentally responsible framework – by avoiding the traditional rip-and-replace upgrade model, the Agency prevented over 60 tons of e-waste from their digital transformation.
+by avoiding the traditional rip-and-replace upgrade model, the Agency prevented over 60 tons of e-waste from their digital transformation.
 The Agency also avoided installing a single IDF closet thanks to CLEER24’s long reach capabilities; reducing the organization’s ongoing energy consumption.
-IoTG (Internet of Things to the Power of Green) measures and recognizes organizations that modernize to the Internet of Things with an environmentally responsible process.
-The Government Agency has received the highest rating, 5-stars, for their exceptional transformation.
+The framework measures organizations that modernize to the Internet of Things with an environmentally responsible process.
+The Government Agency has received the highest rating, 5-stars, for its exceptional transformation.

 - Reduce the average time spent by an individual at a border crossing location by 50%.